Stonehenge, Glastonbury, & Avebury

 Stonehenge

-I was surprised how much I enjoyed seeing Stonehenge the first time.
+I was surprised by how much I enjoyed seeing Stonehenge the first time.
 I was happy to go again even though I had less time to enjoy it this time.

 Stonehenge